silversub/terraform/provider/classic-infrastructure-resources.md

 }
 ```

-NetScaler VPX 10.5 also supports SSL offload.
+Netscaler VPX 10.5 also supports SSL offload.
 If you set the `type` argument to `SSL` and configure the `security_certificate_id` argument, then the `virtual_ip_address` argument provides the `HTTPS` protocol.
 The following example shows an SSL-offload configuration:

 ```